mohdyel/duckalorange1000/README.md

 ## Important
 I’m not sure about **sigma** – I think it might be the reason why I’m getting `0` on the Kaggle public score.
+But i am working on solving the problem with one of the top 2% reaserchers around the world